 If preferred, children may bring a packed lunch.
 This should be in a clearly named, airtight container.
-Cutlery, such as spoons for yoghurts, must be provided, as well as a beaker for water.
-If your child brings a drink, it must be in a flask or plastic container with a well fitting lid (no fizzy drinks).
+Cutlery, such as spoons for yoghurts, must be provided, as well as a drink, which must be in a flask or plastic container with a well fitting lid (no fizzy drinks).
 Lunch boxes and drinks should be taken to the dining hall before school.
-Children are encouraged to have a healthy balanced packed dinner - no sweets and chocolate bars.
+Children are encouraged to have a healthy balanced packed lunch - no sweets and chocolate bars.
 Where the school considers lunches are not healthy it will discuss their concerns with parents.